Bekwnn/Mesh-Mixing/README.md

 ## Digital Geometry Processing Final Project
 ### Evan Nickerson, Nathan Burrell

-A project on transferring the surface details ("texture") from one mesh to another.
+A project on transferring the surface details (the coating or "texture") from one mesh to another.

 # The Theory
 ## Laplacian Coordinates